Know These Garden Basics and You'll Have the Best Garden on the Block

 Defend Against Pests and Diseases

-Homemade spray.
-To make a pest repellent, blend six cloves of garlic, mashed; one hot pepper, chopped; and 1 teaspoon of liquid Castile soap in 1 gallon of water.
-Strain the liquid after two days, and pour it into a spray bottle.
+If you see insects, try a homemade pest repellent: Blend six cloves garlic, mashed; one hot pepper, chopped; and 1 teaspoon liquid Castile soap in 1 gallon of water.
+Strain the liquid after two days and pour it into a spray bottle.